 The Esso Watches website is no longer around but its Twitter account points traffic to the watch website Tagi.
 The Tagi watch does not claim any health benefits, nor is its name owned by one of the world’s largest companies.
 It’s just a simply designed watch available with a black or brown leather strap, and in 36mm or 40mm case sizes.
 It’s available for $119.00 (free shipping included).

-[Note: Other TAGI-branded watches in a silicone style appear on Amazon, though these may not be related to the company as they don't appear on the Tagi site.]The BEST SALES on Amazon NOW ]
+[Note: Other TAGI-branded watches in a silicone style appear on Amazon, though these may not be related to the company as they don’t appear on the Tagi site.]Up to 70% off on Hottest Amazon Deals]